dlapiduz/certbot-azure/README.md

 # Azure plugin for [Certbot](https://certbot.eff.org/) client

-Use the certbot client to generate and install a certificate to be used with an Azure App Gateway.
+Use the certbot client to generate and install certificates in Azure.

+Currently it supports authentication with Azure DNS and installation to Azure App Gateway.

 ### Before you start